cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

 Before jumping into Lab 1, it's important to understand the tools we'll be working with.
 All lab assignments will include an FPGA component, where you'll emulate your design.
-FPGAs (short for Field Programmable Gate Arrays) are a special type of hardware that can be programmed to represent any digital logic function.
-When we program an FPGA to represent a specific piece of hardware, the FPGA is _emulating_ our design, and will perform the same logic functions.
+FPGAs (short for Field Programmable Gate Arrays) are a special type of hardware that can be configured to represent any digital logic function.
+When we configure an FPGA to represent a specific piece of hardware, the FPGA is _emulating_ our design, and will perform the same logic functions.
 Because of this, FPGAs are used extensively for early prototyping of designs; since they are actual